-The first point above means that a parsing application does not necessarily have to natively read the LEMS type definition for, e.g. an izhikevich2007Cell element, it just has to map the NeuroML element parameters onto its own object implementing that entity.
-The behaviour should be the same of course and should be tested against the reference LEMS implementation (jLEMS).
+The first point above means that a parsing application does not necessarily have to natively read the LEMS type definition for, e.g. an izhikevich2007Cell element: it just has to map the NeuroML element parameters onto its own object model implementing that entity.
+Ideally, the behaviour should be the same − which could be ascertained by testing against the reference LEMS interpreter implementation (jLEMS).

 The second point above means that if an application does support LEMS, it can automatically parse (and generate code for) a wide range of NeuroML 2 cells, channels and synapses, including any new ComponentType derived from these, without having to natively know anything about channels, cell models, etc.